Hello, we are Michelle and Calvin.

 More about growing & harvesting colour >

 Michelle is a painter and maker.
 She’s drawn to capturing the memories we have of our homes, gardens, and favourite places.
 She grew up hearing stories of her grandmother’s life as part of a family of fishermen near Ostrea Lake, and of her father’s childhood living on naval bases near Halifax.
 These strong family ties to Nova Scotia have created an unexpected sense of coming full-circle, and of returning home.
-You can find her writing and artwork at Painted Stories or on Instagram.
+You can find her writing and artwork on the Painted Stories website.

 Calvin is interested in mushrooms, soil life, ecology, and land regeneration.
 He has been working in online marketing for nearly a decade.
 He’s become interested in shifting from analytical thinking to growing and creating—from days spent surrounded by fast-paced technology and virtual spaces to more time spent living seasonally and working with his hands.